pvorb/learn-you-a-haskell/README.md

 ----------------------

 With the help of this repo, you can make your own ebook version of the book.
-Make sure you have Pandoc installed and then use the `epub.sh` and `pdf.sh` scripts.
+Make sure you have Pandoc installed and pdflatex (for making the pdf) and then use 'make all', 'make epubs' or 'make pdfs' depending on what you want.
+The output will be written to a directory called 'out'

 License
 -------